 At the heart of the Adidas AlphaBounce is the acclaimed BOUNCE technology that is said to offer energized comfort in every step.
 The ribbed pattern found in on the upper design continues on the midsole, giving this shoe a unique look but also some one of a kind functionality.
 The brand did their research and identified the areas where the foot tends to expand more during exercise and they created these reinforcements throughout the shoe for the best support.
 There is definitely a noticeable boost (no pun intended) in cushioning that made walking and running a real treat for me.
 The feeling stayed fresh after going several miles, across several days, on terrain ranging from rough asphalt to smooth tile, and in different conditions.
 What’s more, the ADIWEAR rubber outsole has not shown much wear after all this time and it has held up really well as far as traction is concerned.
 Another thing, the sole unit has a 10mm drop from front to heel, which is probably only noticeable the first time you try it on.
 The Bounce midsole seem to offer great support for standing or walking in these for long hours.
 I wore them for several days during a visit in Miami FL this winter and I can attest to that.

-When released, the Adidas AlphaBounce was promoted as a performance runner, but many people are getting it for casual, everyday wear.
+To conclude this Adidas AlphaBounce review , while it was was promoted as a performance runner, many people are wearing it for casual, everyday wear.
 I found that I could easily pair it with a wide range of casual attire, plus it has the benefit of remaining comfortable and blending in with almost any setting I am in.

 Adidas scores big points with the AlphaBounce but there are a couple drawbacks.
 The neoprene mesh on the upper might let down a few as far as breathability is concerned, especially if outside is hot and humid.
 One other thing, which I encountered briefly, is that the bounce may feel a little too firm at first, but it should start feeling natural after a few minutes of walking around.